ABI-Tutorials/DTP-CompPhys/source/modellingbestpractices.rst

 9. Compare the method described in step 8 with the `previous method scientists had to follow <http://aucklandphysiomerepository.readthedocs.io/en/latest/cellmlrepositorytutorial.html>`_ in order to get models into PMR.
 Do you see why most scientists would prefer to email their models to Andre and let him add them to the repository?

+10. Using what you have just learnt, create a new workspace and add the models you created above to the workspace.
+Make sure that you can see the models in the web interface (you can easily access the workspace URL using the context menu in the :guilabel:`PMR Workspaces` window in OpenCOR).

+11. As we have mentioned :ref:`previously <cellml_opencor_pmr_tutorial__sedml_web_lab>`, it is possible to export SED-ML from OpenCOR containing all your graph and simulation settings.
+Try exporting SED-ML for one of the models you created above and also saving it in th e PMR workspace you have created.

+12. Once you are happy with the content of your worspace and have everything synchronised with the repository, you can :ref:`submit your workspace for publication <publishingWorkspaces>`.
+This will notify the tutors to check your workspace and see if they can reproduce youe simulation experiments.

-**Extra for experts:**  if you look through the `PMR documentation <https://models.physiomeproject.org/docs>`_ you will be able to find information on how to submit your workspaces to make them public, share them directly with collaborators, and make *exposures* for specific revisions of the workspace.
+**Extra for experts:**  if you look through the :ref:`PMR documentation <abi-pmr2-index>` you will be able to find information on how to share your worksapces directly with collaborators and make *exposures* for specific revisions of the workspace.

 A bond graph-based method for representing physiology
 =====================================================